 The Phalombe License runs for a period of three years and is renewable for further periods of two years and two years thereafter if the terms and conditions of the Phalombe License have been met.
-The expenditure commitment for the Phalombe License is 43,500,000 Malawian Kwacha (US\$160,517 based on MK271 exchange rate).
+The expenditure commitment for the Phalombe License is 43,500,000 Malawian Kwacha (US\$160,517 based on MK271 exchange rate) and has already been met.